-The court received a complaint alleging that numerous federal judges engaged in judicial misconduct.
+The court received a complaint alleging that a judge of the United States Court of Federal Claims engaged in judicial misconduct.1

-The Judicial Conduct and Disability Act, codified as 28 U.S.C. §§ 351-64, and the Rules for Judicial-Conduct and Judicial-Disability Proceedings ("RJCP" or "Rules"), allow for any individual to complain about a federal judge the individual believes "has engaged in conduct prejudicial to the effective and expeditious administration of the business of the courts . . . ."
-RJCP 1.
+The Judicial Conduct and Disability Act, codified as 28 U.S.C. §§ 351-64, and the Rules for Judicial-Conduct and Judicial-Disability Proceedings ("RJCP"), allow for any individual to complain about a federal judge the individual believes "has engaged in conduct prejudicial to the effective and expeditious administration of the business of the courts" RJCP 1.
 "Prejudicial" conduct includes such things as use of the judge's office to obtain special treatment for friends and relatives, acceptance of bribes, improperly engaging in discussions with lawyers or parties in cases in the absence of representatives of opposing parties, and other abuses of judicial office.
 See RJCP 3(h).

 Under the RJCP, a chief judge reviews complaints of judicial misconduct that are filed and determines whether they should be dismissed or referred for further proceedings.
 RJCP 11(a).
-The Rules also state that complaints against federal judges must be filed with the circuit clerk in the jurisdiction in which the subject judge holds office.
-RJCP 7(a).
+In the event that the chief judge is disqualified from considering a complaint under RJCP 25(f), the most senior active duty judge of the court considers the petition.